BDC Hamburger Icon

 You can use slash commands to create reminders directly from the message field.
 Image credit: Slack

-For example, if you wanted to hold a team meeting every Thursday with product development, you would type /remind [#productdev] [Progress Meeting] [Every Thursday].
-By default, all messages will be delivered at 9 a.m. in your time zone.
-You can change this in the Preferences section if you want.
+For example, if you want to remind yourself of a team meeting every Thursday with the product development team, you would type “/remind [#productdev] [Progress Meeting] [Every Thursday].”
+By default, all reminders are delivered at 9 a.m. in your time zone, but you can change this in the app’s Preferences section if you want.

 Did You Know?Did you know

 Too many staff meetings kill productivity at some companies.
-By improving communication across your business, Slack can reduce the need to schedule so many meetings.
+Slack can reduce the need for frequent get-togethers thanks to collaborative features such as channels, templates, lists and automated workflows.

 2. Use keyboard shortcuts.

-Slack has a number of built-in useful keyboard shortcuts that help users get around the system faster.
-Here are some popular Slack shortcuts:
+Slack has a number of built-in keyboard shortcuts that help users navigate the system faster.
+Here are some Slack shortcuts you might not know:

 • Windows/Linux: Alt + click